jpcmf/perform-react/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `pages/index.tsx`.
 The page auto-updates as you edit the file.

+---

+## 📝 Anotations

+### ⚙️ Otimizations

+#### 🍩 Memo

+_When use:_

+- Pure Functional Components
+- Renders too often
+- Re-renders with the same props
+- Memo works fine with medium or big size components